abw/react-context-generator/README.md

 ### Or:
     $ yarn add @abw/react-context-generator

-## Wrapping a Model Component to Make it a Context Provider
+## Wrapping a Component that Maintains State

 Here's a simple example of a component that maintains some state and provides methods for manipulating that state.